pixelSplat: 3D Gaussian Splats from Image Pairs for Scalable Generalizable 3D Reconstruction: Related Work

 \section{Related Work}

 \paragraph{Single-scene novel view synthesis} Advancements in neural rendering~\cite{tewari2022advances} and neural fields~\cite{xie2021neural,sitzmann2019siren,mildenhall2020nerf} have revolutionized 3D reconstruction and novel view synthesis from collections of posed images.
 Recent approaches generally create 3D scene representations by backpropagating image-space photometric error through differentiable renderers.
-While early methods employed voxel grids and learned rendering techniques~\cite{nguyen2018rendernet,sitzmann2019deepvoxels,lombardi2019neural}, neural fields~\cite{xie2021neural,mildenhall2020nerf,barron2021mipnerf,martin2021nerf} and volume rendering~\cite{tagliasacchi2022volume,mildenhall2020nerf,lombardi2019neural} have become the de-facto standard.
+Early methods employed voxel grids and learned rendering techniques~\cite{nguyen2018rendernet,sitzmann2019deepvoxels,lombardi2019neural}.
+More recently, neural fields~\cite{xie2021neural,mildenhall2020nerf,barron2021mipnerf,martin2021nerf} and volume rendering~\cite{tagliasacchi2022volume,mildenhall2020nerf,lombardi2019neural} have become the de-facto standard.
 However, a key hurdle of these methods is their high computational demand, as rendering usually requires dozens of queries of the neural field per ray.
-Discrete data structures can accelerate rendering~\cite{mueller2022instant,fridovich2022plenoxels,chen2022tensorf,liu2020neural}, but they still significantly fall short of real-time rendering at high resolutions.
-The recently proposed 3D Gaussian splatting~\cite{kerbl20233d} offers an efficient alternative by sparsely representing the radiance field with 3D Gaussian primitives that can be rendered via rasterization.
-However, all single-scene optimization methods require dozens of images per scene to achieve high-quality novel view synthesis.
+Discrete data structures can accelerate rendering~\cite{mueller2022instant,fridovich2022plenoxels,chen2022tensorf,liu2020neural} but fall short of real-time rendering at high resolutions.
+3D Gaussian splatting~\cite{kerbl20233d} solves this problem by representing the radiance field using 3D Gaussians that can efficiently be rendered via rasterization.
+However, all single-scene optimization methods require dozens of images to achieve high-quality novel view synthesis.
 In this work, we train neural networks to estimate the parameters of a 3D Gaussian primitive scene representation from just two images in a single forward pass.